Evannessa/Journal-To-Canvas-Slideshow/README.md

 If so, for now, try saving/downloading the image and placing it in your Foundry data folder somewhere, then in the journal entry, have the image's source link to that file path instead.
 I'll try to see if I can find a way around this.

-This also for now only works with images placed in the text mode journal entries, and not in the image mode.

 # About the Project

 This project brings functionality to images and videos in your Foundry journal entries and allows you to create a Display Scene.
 You can click on journal images and videos, which will change a tile in the Display Scene to match the image in the journal.